THE VIRGINIA FIRE CHIEFS ASSOCIATION

 The VFCA is not just for Fire Chiefs it is for everyone who serves and protects our communities.
 If you are not a member of the VFCA, please consider joining our great organization.

 The Virginia Fire Chiefs Association, (VFCA) serves the communities of Virginia through its fire service leaders and advances the fire & rescue service through leadership, education and advocacy.

-The State Fire Chiefs Association of Virginia, Inc., was organized in 1930 by progressive Fire Chiefs who saw the need to work together for the betterment of the fire service.
+The VFCA was organized in 1930 as the State Fire Chiefs Association of Virginia, Inc. (SFCAV) by progressive Fire Chiefs who saw the need to work together for the betterment of the fire service.
 The Association’s original purpose was to work for the promotion of fire prevention, protection from and extinguishments of fires, and attendant reduction of insurance rates.
-The Association proposed to accomplish this by bringing into closer contact the various Fire Chiefs in the Commonwealth for their mutual benefit and welfare.
+The Association proposed to accomplish this by bringing into closer contact the various fire chiefs in the Commonwealth of Virginia for their mutual benefit and welfare.
 Among the first matters discussed in 1930 were the need for a State Firemen’s School, the Firemen’s Pension Bill, and a Model Arson Law.

-In 2002, the SFCAV changed its name to become the Virginia Fire Chiefs Association in order to facilitate searching capabilities on the Internet and a more direct identification similar to other organizations throughout the United States.
+In 2002, the SFCAV changed its name to the Virginia Fire Chiefs Association in order to improve the ability of Virginia fire service members to find the organization online and to provide a more direct identification similar to other fire service organizations throughout the United States.

 VFCA SUPPORTS EQUITY IN THE FIRE SERVICE AND OUR COMMUNITIES

 The Virginia Fire Chiefs Association is compelled to make a strong statement in support of our members and the citizens of color we serve in our communities.
 We see ourselves as the guardians of our community coming to their aid by assisting in making their worst day better.
 Towards that end I offer the following statement from your Fire Chiefs of the Commonwealth of Virginia.